-AMBER Alert issued for 3-year-old Florida girl
+AMBER Alert canceled, 3-year-old Florida girl found safe

 APOPKA, FL. – An AMBER Alert has been issued for a 3-year-old girl from Apopka, Florida.

-Note: UPDATE: Madeline Mejia was found safe and the AMBER Alert was canceled.